gucio321/giu-animations/README.md

     take position and add it to the position of the previous step (and do it until it reaches first step or any step with absolute position)
-  - After calling `Absolute()` method of the MoveStep, its position becomes absolut so that it does not relay on any previous step.
+  - After calling `Absolute()` method of the MoveStep, its position becomes absolute so that it does not rely on any previous step.
 - An additional feature of Steps is a Bezier Curve implementation.
   In order to enable it, simply call `Bezier` method and specify as meny points as you wish.

-One more important thing to mention about is the first step.
+One more important thing to mention is the first step.
 By default, position of the first step you specify **will be treated absolute, even thouth it wasn't set to be.** To change this there are two additional methods of `MoveAnimation`.